Your dog is urinating blood, whining and trying to pee on every bush in your front yard.

 This is mandatory!

-If you don’t know the type of stone, then you don’t know how to prevent the recurrence.
-For the latest research on the different types of stones and treatment, check out the Minnesota Urolith Center.
+For the latest research on the different types of stones and treatments, check out the Minnesota Urolith Center.
 This is the lab where I send stones for analysis.

 Let’s pretend the stone was identified as a Calcium Oxalate bladder stone.